-If you collect, or plan to collect, personal information from users, it is critical that you handle that data responsibly.
+If you collect, or plan to collect, personal information from users, it's critical that you handle that data responsibly.

 Personal identifiable information (PII) includes obvious items such as an email address, phone number, device identifier, physical location, and spending habits.
 However, even less obvious information such as ZIP codes and typical commute times can be combined to help identify people without their consent.

 Collect the minimum amount of personal information necessary to provide the desired functionality.
-For example, if you only use email to communicate with site visitors, there is no reason to also collect phone numbers.
+For example, if you only use email to communicate with site visitors, there's no reason to also collect phone numbers.

 Let customers consent to sharing their data rather than collecting their data by default.
 For example, include a checkbox asking for permission to collect contact information and leave it unchecked by default.

 Avoid persistent caching or storage of PII, including in logs.
-Do not keep the information for longer than needed.
+Don't keep the information for longer than needed.
 The easiest way to avoid unintentionally exposing sensitive information is to delete it when you no longer need it.

 Avoid sharing any PII or location information with third parties.
-When customers give you permission to collect and save their information, there is an expectation that the information is kept safe and not shared with others.
+When customers give you permission to collect and save their information, there's an expectation that the information is kept safe and not shared with others.
 Sharing their information with a third party without asking for explicit permission violates those expectations.
-You might be complicit if the third party handle the information irresponsibly.
+You might be complicit if a third party handles the information irresponsibly.

 Secure your website traffic with HTTPS and TLS.
-If you are unfamiliar with HTTPS and TLS, see TLS and HTTPS for more information.
+If you're unfamiliar with HTTPS and TLS, see TLS and HTTPS for more information.